IriLrnr/EvIBM/DOCUMENTATION.md

 ```

 The neighborhood function looks for everybody who is in the range of the focal.
 The compatible neighbors will be put in the `->compatible_neighbors` list, and the not compatible will be put in the `->spatial_neighbors`

-**SUGESTION**
-_A friend gave me a suggestion: first, to use a linked list graph, instead of a adjacency matrix one, and sort the linked lists by distance from the focal.
-It would affect the time taken to find out if two individuals are the same species (maybe that is not a problem, because they have a "->species" identifier), but it would simplify this function.
-What do you think?
-Let me know!_

 ##### Verify_Distance <a name="verify_distance"></a>